The Ultimate Dog-Friendly Guide to Tucson · Kinship

 Antigone Books

-411 North 4th Avenue
+411 North 4th Ave.

 @antigonebooks

 Antigone is a famous feminist bookstore — one of the country’s first, in fact.
-Since 1973, the Tucson bookstore has stocked non-sexist literature, expanding over the years to include children's books, as well as trinkets, gifts, and cards.
+Since 1973, the Tucson bookstore has stocked feminist literature, expanding over the years to include children’s books, as well as trinkets, gifts, and cards.
 Never one to discriminate, Antigone allows pups to stroll through the store.

 Dogs-n-Donuts

-7743 East Broadway Boulevard
+7743 East Broadway Blvd.

 @dogs_n_donuts